independentdatalab/tf-aws-env-nf/README.md

 ```

-## Apply new changes to infrastructure
+## Apply new changes to infrastructure in 2 steps:

+### Step 1: Create initial infrastructure and batch instance

+This step will prepare all initial resources that are needed to configure batch.
+Most importantly, it will create AWS EC2 instance that will be used for creation
+of custom nextflow AMI.
+This instance will have additional storage attached to it,
+and it will have a miniconda and awscli installed.

 1. Check for the changes to be applied
 ```